MicrosoftDocs/azure-docs-powershell/azps-10.0.0/Az.Peering/Az.Peering.md

 Gets an existing peering service with the specified name under the given subscription and resource group.

 ### [Get-AzPeeringServiceCountry](Get-AzPeeringServiceCountry.md)
-Lists all of the available countries for peering service.
+Lists all of the available countries/regions for peering service.

 ### [Get-AzPeeringServiceLocation](Get-AzPeeringServiceLocation.md)
 Lists all of the available locations for peering service.